massiveinteractive/mpartial/README.md

 ## Overview

+It is a Haxe macro utility for working with partial code and classes.

+**Features**

+There are two ways to leverage partials:

+1. Partial implementation Files
+2. Aspects

-It is a Haxe macro utility for managing multiple platform implementations (e.g js, flash, neko, c++) of a class within separate files.
+The `mpartial.Partial` interface enables managing multiple platform implementations (e.g js, flash, neko, c++) of a class within separate files.

+	class Example implements mpartial.Partial
+	{
+		//class that may contain external partial implemplementation files }

 At compilation time, the platform specific implementations (i.e. partials) are augmented directly into the original base class - reducing the amount of inheritance while keeping platform specific logic separate

+	class Example_js
+	{
+		//copies fields into Example at compilation
+	}

+The `mpartial.Aspect` interface enables a class to augment (copy) the fields of another class

+	class ExampleClass implements mpartial.Aspect<AnotherClass>
+	{
+		...
+	}

 **Benefits:**